polinchw/longhorn-notes/README.md

 ### Restoring a PVC

-The PVCs can be restored from this screen.
+The PVCs can be restored from the Backup age.

 ![Diagram](screenshots/backup.png)